University of Florida word mark

 • All cost sharing has been accounted for

-For fixed price awards residual funds remaining at the end of the contract need not be returned to the sponsor.
-C&G Accounting has final approval to allow the direct component of the residual to be transferred to the PI’s Residual project.
-C&G Approval is obtained through the fixed price closeout process.
+Fixed price awards may have residual funds remaining at the end of the contract that do not need to be returned to the sponsor.
+C&G has final approval to allow the direct cost portion of the residual to be transferred to the PI’s Residual project.
+C&G approval is obtained through the fixed price closeout process.

 Fixed Price Award Closeout Process